 I have now made and had this Whole 30 White Chicken Chili 3 times.
 And I only got the recipe about 2 weeks ago!
-If that doesn’t tell you how good it is, I don’t know what will.
+If that doesn’t tell you how good this white chicken chili recipe is, I don’t know what will.
 The hubs even rated it, “Restaurant Quality.”
 (In case you don’t remember, the last dish I made that he rated restaurant-quality was my Clean Eating Creamy Black Bean Soup.
 And that was almost a year ago…so this is some serious verbiage not to be taken lightly!) 😉

-I had a co-worker share this recipe with me while we were doing Whole 30 and it quickly became a Whole 30 lunch crew staple.
+I had a co-worker share this white chicken chili recipe with me while we were doing Whole 30 and it quickly became a Whole 30 lunch crew staple.
 In fact, we’re making it again tomorrow at the office.

 I know it sounds funny to axe the beans and replace them with sweet potatoes but it works.
 The sweet potatoes get cooked down and just the right amount of mushy to add that legume-like goodness to the mix.
 This soup is SO easy.
 It made a lot so we could use the leftovers for other lunches and dinners but you could always cut it in half.
 There’s also other shortcuts you can do like not making the homemade chicken stock and just buying 2 cartons of organic chicken broth.